Millennials are falling behind their boomer parents

 The analysis of the Fed data shows the extent of the decline.
 It compared 25 to 34 year-olds in 2013, the most recent year available, to the same age group in 1989 after adjusting for inflation.

-Education does help boost incomes.
+Education does help boost incomes .
 But the median college-educated millennial with student debt is only earning slightly more than a baby boomer without a degree did in 1989.

 The home ownership rate for this age group dipped to 43 percent from 46 percent in 1989, although the rate has improved for millennials with a college degree relative to boomers.